Boat Loans Australia

 - Ski and wakeboard boats.
 If you're looking for a boat for watersports and tow sports, this is the type of vessel for you.
 The propulsion on these small boats allows for waterskiing jumps and tricks possible.

 - Trawlers.
 You can use a trawler for commercial fishing or recreation, but you'll see a distinction between the two.
 Fishing trawlers will always have a displacement hull but you'll only find a semi-displacement hull on trawlers designed for recreation.

 - Walkarounds.
 Called such because you can walk the full way around to anywhere on the boat, these medium-sized boats come with stowaway seating and a central cabin.

-What are the benefits and drawbacks of financing a boat purchase?
+What are the benefits and drawbacks of boat finance in Australia?